nthomas103/stais/index.md

 # Stanford transformative AI safety working group

-By "transformative AI", we mean "roughly and conceptually, AI that precipitates a transition comparable to (or more significant than) the agricultural or industrial revolution" (quoting from the [Open Philanthropy Project blog](https://www.openphilanthropy.org/blog/some-background-our-views-regarding-advanced-artificial-intelligence#Sec1) -- see also the more detailed definition #2 in that post).
+By "transformative AI", we mean "AI that precipitates a transition comparable to (or more significant than) the agricultural or industrial revolution" (from the [Open Philanthropy Project blog](https://www.openphilanthropy.org/blog/some-background-our-views-regarding-advanced-artificial-intelligence#Sec1)).

-If this transition indeed occurs and is navigated well, the impact could be extremely positive.
+If such a transition is navigated well, this could be fantastically good.

 [Stanford Effective Altruism](http://web.stanford.edu/group/ea/) is organizing this seminar series to promote research that will make a positive outcome more likely.

-We hope these meetings will connect Stanford researchers interested in transformative AI safety with each other and with other researchers and ideas, leading to new high-impact research results.

 ## Background reading